 Intel hired me as an intern for the semester working as a programmer in the Information Technology (IT) department.
 At the time, IT wasn’t my passion, but I loved technology and the job sounded fun.
 What I soon discovered though, was that the more I made an impact in my work, the more I fell in love with IT.
 What had started as a steppingstone had now turned into a passion, and one that lasted for years.

 Over the last 20 years at Intel, I’ve had almost as many jobs as time at the company.
 I’ve been a Developer, System Engineer, Chief of Staff, and Director.
-I’ve worked with prominent Executives in the industry, built multimillion dollar businesses, and have managed global teams upwards of a hundred employees.
+I’ve worked with prominent Executives in the industry, built multimillion dollar businesses, and have managed global teams with hundreds of employees.
 It’s been a diverse career, but across that diversity a common theme stands out.
 The most fulfilling jobs were the ones where I had the ability to control my work, grow, and make an impact.

 - Autonomy – the desire to direct our own lives and work